-Museums, globalization and art, art and political economy, sociology of culture, museum studies, critical theory, art theory, art historiography, Arab States of the Persian Gulf
+Museums, globalization, art, sociology of culture, museum studies, critical theory, art theory, art historiography, Arab States of the Persian Gulf

 The New School for Social Research, Liberal Studies, MA

 The University of Texas at Austin, Art History, BFA; Philosophy, BA